 If there are no surviving children or partners, the estate is inherited by siblings, nieces and nephews, grandparents, or aunts and uncles.
 If none of those relatives are alive, the entire estate will be handed over to the Crown, rather than friends or a chosen charity.

 To ensure that your hard-earned estate does not go to the Crown or a distant relative that you barely know, it’s important that you write a will and store it in a professional facility.
-Unite Wills can help you with just that, so get in touch with us by completing our short contact form and we’ll give you a call at a time that’s convenient for you.
+Union Wills can help you with just that, so get in touch with us by completing our short contact form and we’ll give you a call at a time that’s convenient for you.

 A will can be disputed or contested if there are grounds to believe that there has been a lack of proper formalities - for example, if it has not been signed legitimately.
 Wills are considered invalid if they fail to meet any of the following requirements: